YugabyteDB-Samples/yugabyte-simple-node-app/README.md

 * `password` - the database password.
 * `ssl.ca` - a full path to your CA root cert.
 Replace the `path_to_your_root_certificate` placeholder with a path to your certificate (for example, `/Users/dmagda/certificates/root.crt`).

-Note, you can easily find all the settings on the YugabyteDB Managed dashboard:
+Note, you can easily find all the settings on the YugabyteDB Aeon dashboard:

 ![image](resources/cloud-app-settings.png)